Does Your Business Have Goodwill or Intangible Assets? Impairment Testing May Be Required

 Have you or your clients purchased a business that resulted in recording goodwill or other indefinite-lived intangible assets to your balance sheet?
-Financial reporting guidance requires that goodwill be tested for impairment at least annually, unless an exception applies.
-If you haven’t yet selected a testing date, many companies chose to use a time in the early part of their fiscal fourth quarter so that the analysis can be finalized ahead of the financial audit busy season.
+Financial reporting guidance requires that goodwill and other indefinite lived intangible assets be tested for impairment at least annually, or upon the occurrence of a triggering event.
+If you haven’t yet selected a testing date, it’s worth considering a timing in the early part of the fiscal fourth quarter.
+This choice allows for the completion of the analysis before the commencement of the busy financial audit season.

-Beyond the annual testing requirement, businesses that have been negatively impacted by current market conditions like rising interest rates, high inflation, supply chain disruption, staffing shortages, or valuation reductions in the public capital markets may have a triggering event that would require interim impairment testing.
-Financial reporting guidance requires that goodwill be tested for impairment when a triggering event occurs that indicates the fair value of the entity (or a reporting unit) may be below its carrying amount.
+Beyond the annual testing requirement, businesses that have been negatively impacted by current market conditions like rising interest rates, high inflation, supply chain disruption, staffing shortages, or valuation reductions in the public capital markets may have a triggering event that would necessitate interim impairment testing.
+Financial reporting guidance requires that goodwill be tested for impairment upon the occurrence of a triggering event, which indicates that the fair value of the entity (or a reporting unit) may be below its carrying amount.

 Some examples of triggering events include:

-- Industry and market considerations, such as a deterioration in the environment in which an entity operates, an increased competitive environment, a decline in market-dependent multiples or metrics (consider in both absolute terms and relative to peers), a change in the market for an entity’s products or services, or a regulatory or political development.
+- Industry and market considerations, such as deterioration in the economic environment in which an entity operates, an increased competitive landscape, a decline in market multiples or metrics (consider in both absolute terms and relative to peers), a change in the market for an entity’s products or services, or a regulatory or political development.

 - Cost factors such as increases in raw materials, labor, or other costs that have a negative effect on earnings and cash flows.

-- Overall financial performance, such as negative or declining cash flows or a decline in actual or planned revenue or earnings compared with actual and projected results of relevant prior periods.
+- Overall financial performance, such as negative or declining cash flows or a decline in actual or planned revenue or earnings compared with actual and projected results.